-As of the report date, the CEA between the State and LED had not been approved.
+As of the report date, MECO had completed the purchase of 12 acres of land and selected a contractor for constriction of the facility.
+Land clearing was underway, material purchases had begun and it was expected that construction on the project would be complete during the first quarter of 2014.
 The first significant obligation of MECO will be to produce \$0.9 million in new payroll, excluding benefits, during 2013.
 Payroll obligations increase each year thereafter.

 As of the report date, MECO was meeting or exceeding all current performance requirements in the CEA.
 The majority of the CEA performance requirements will become applicable in future years.
-Subsequent to the report date but prior to publication, LED confirmed that MECO had completed the land purchase for new manufacturing and office facility.
-MECO is also progressing towards facility completion by expending funds on engineering and site preparation.